 The Genuines played a helleveh lot there, I think they got exposed to an audience.
 They weren’t unknowns but they were more known on the Cape Flats than in town.
-So I think that’s where they got there break.
-The whole idea was to foster new talent, bands that weren’t necessarily wellknown but had a following.
+So I think that’s where they got their break.
+The whole idea was to foster new talent, bands that weren’t necessarily well-known but had a following.

 Your project had a philosophy?

 We had a theatre that sometimes operated, we had a few very fringe, hectic lesbian plays.
 We had one room where we had art exhibitions and Beezy Bailey painted a whole wall – an amazing acid trip of personal stuff.

 There was a story that one of the patrons had had a bomb in a suitcase.
 But there was generally an incredible atmosphere of paranoia in 1986/87.
 Scary times.